gao-lab/Cell_BLAST/README.md

 2. Install Cell BLAST by running:
    `pip install Cell-BLAST`

-3. Check if the package can be imported in python interpreter:
+3. Check if the package can be imported in Python interpreter:
    `import Cell_BLAST as cb`

 Online documentation can be found [here](http://cblast.gao-lab.org/doc/index.html).